 Almost half of all deaths on the world’s roads are among those with the least protection – motorcyclists (23%), pedestrians (22%) and cyclists (4%).

-Forty-nine members of the US Congress have written to World Bank President Jim Kim urging him to implement a three-star minimum safety standard on all roads the Bank finances.
+In 2015, forty-nine members of the US Congress signed letters so to World Bank President Jim Kim urging him to implement a three-star minimum safety standard on all roads the Bank finances.
 The bipartisan congressional letters provide an excellent overview of the pressing need for the Bank to implement improved safety standards for the roads it finances in order to “…greatly reduce disability and injuries and enhance economic growth.”